open/close all folders

 - Isaac Asimov wrote the Galactic Empire novels, one of which was set within the First Galactic Empire prior to the collapse depicted in the Foundation trilogy, as a bridge between his Robot series and that trilogy.
+The first one, Pebble in the Sky, takes place at the height of the Galactic Empire and is in a bit of an odd situation when it comes to which is a prequel and which is a sequel (it was actually Asimov's first novel, but large parts of Foundation had already been serialized).
 The two other Empire novels were set further back, with one taking place during the rise of the empire that will become the First Galactic Empire, and the other being set before Trantor became a galaxy-wide concern.

 - Katherine Kurtz wrote the Camber trilogy and the Heirs of Camber trilogy to explain the state of affairs in Gwynedd during The Chronicles of the Deryni trilogy.
 Specifically, the Camber and Heirs of Camber books explain how a land that had humans and Deryni co-existing openly (including Healers as a regular feature of then practice of medicine) became a land where Deryni often had to conceal their abilities or face death.